cdhowie/Eluant/README.md

 `LuaNumber` can be treated like a `Nullable<Double>` (`double?` in C#).
 It has operator overloads that allow it to be used in arithmetic with any other `LuaNumber` object or CLR numeric type that could normally be used with a double or nullable double, as well as an implicit conversion to and from a nullable double.
 Null `LuaNumber` objects act exactly like null nullable doubles.

-With regards to opaque CLR objects, there is a bit of duality in the class heirarchy; this is intentional.  `LuaOpaqueClrObject` doesn't refer to any specific Lua object, but wraps a CLR object.
-At the point when Eluant converts this value into a Lua value, it will create a new Lua object to represent the CLR object.  `LuaOpaqueClrObjectReference` is a reference to a specific one of these Lua objects.
-This is important, as two *different* Lua objects that are both wrappers for the *same* CLR object will not be equal in Lua.
-Opaque CLR objects are just that -- opaque.
-If it is important that the same opaque CLR object be considered equal in Lua code then all Lua objects that reference the CLR object must be the same actual Lua object.  `LuaOpaqueClrObjectReference` is provided for this purpose.
+`LuaClrObjectValue` is the base type for wrappers around CLR objects.
+Eluant will ensure that CLR objects are not eligible for garbage collection in the CLR until all Lua values referencing them are released.
+The different subtypes all have different semantics with regards to how Lua code can interact with the CLR object.
+See the section "Exposing CLR Objects to Lua" for more information.

-Eluant will ensure that Lua objects referencing CLR objects will keep the corresponding CLR object alive for as long as they exist.
+`LuaClrObjectReference` refers to a specific instance of a Lua value that wraps a CLR object.
+This allows you to give Lua not only a wrapper object that is equivalent to the one it already has, but the exact same wrapper object it already has.
+All Lua wrappers around CLR objects that are given to CLR code as a `LuaValue` will be instances of this type, which gives you access to the Eluant wrapper object as well as directly to the CLR object contained in the Eluant wrapper object.

-Note that opaque CLR objects returned out of Lua code will always be `LuaOpaqueClrObjectReference` objects, never `LuaOpaqueClrObject`.  `LuaOpaqueClrObject` should be considered an "input only" class; it will never be output from Eluant.
+The `IClrObject` interface is provided as a way for code to generically accept any of the Eluant types that wrap CLR objects without caring which one was used to provide the object to Lua.
+All Eluant wrapper types that correspond to a CLR object implement this interface.

 `LuaWeakReference<T>` implements weak references to Lua objects.
 See the section "Weak CLR References to Lua Objects" for details.